pim-n/brightnessctl-polybar/README.md

 scroll-up = exec brightnessctl set +5%
 scroll-down = exec brightnessctl set 5%-
-interval = 0.2
+interval = 0.5

-format-prefix = " "
 label = %output%
-label-foreground = #FFFFFF
+label-foreground = ${colors.foreground}
 ```

+6. Adjust the `interval` and `label-foreground` values to your liking.

 ### Note
-- This module uses a custom icon from the `MaterialIcons` font package.
-If you do not have this you may install it, or choose your own gliph, simply replace the character that is assigned to `format-prefix`.
+- This module uses custom icons from the `MaterialIcons` font package by Google.
+If you do not have this you may install it (it's most likely in your repository), or choose your own gliph, simply replace the character that is assigned to `format-prefix`.